 The biggest thing to keep in mind is that a few simple changes to your baby’s hygiene along with learning how to properly clean your baby’s neck folds will often get rid of baby neck cheese and keep it from coming back.

 Here’s a short list of tips that parents can use to get rid of baby neck cheese:

-Coconut oil is a personal favorite as it not only soothes skin but also helps treat any symptoms of irritation, such as redness or bleeding, thanks to its natural microbial properties.
+Coconut oil is a personal favorite as well it not only soothes the skin but also helps treat any symptoms of irritation, such as redness or bleeding, thanks to its natural microbial properties.
 We like this particular product here by Baby Bum because it’s a coconut balm that is less messy than dealing with raw coconut oil.